repoze/repoze.workflow/docs/configuration.rst

 :mod:`repoze.workflow` workflows are configured using a combination of :term:`ZCML` and Python.

-We use ZCML to define states and transition.
+You may use ZCML to define states and transitions, instead of composing them imperatively.

 Here's an example of the ZCML portion of a :mod:`repoze.workflow` workflow.